 Ning-Hsin Chang (Losa Cola)

 Losa is a sculptor, installation artist and poet.
 Her work is concerned with the experience of women in Taiwan and the expectation of traditional gender roles that she works to subvert in a nuanced way through the creation of anthropomorphic post-human creatures and partial body parts.
 Her work uses a range of material but most commonly involves the use of clay, wax, fabric, text and sound.

 Images: Strange Attractors (2016) / Untitled Creature (2016)

 Enhancing employability skills

 As you study this course you will develop a set of transferrable skills such as creative problem solving, communication and presentation skills, adaptability and flexibility, independence and teamwork, and good time management.

-Placements are one of the possible ways of fulfilling your Research in Practicemodule and numerous students across the ABM Programme have chosen this route.
+Placements are one of the possible ways of fulfilling your Research in Practice module.
 There is scope for placements with a number of organisations in the city and beyond, however it is your responsibility to plan and organise your placement with the organisation you wish to work with.

 Placements can last for a few weeks or for a longer period of time.
 They provide you with a great opportunity to gain insight into how an organisation works and your reflection on their activities can be useful to them as you develop your research.
 You will also find that this is a great way to meet and network with people in the creative industries.
 Our members of staff are able to guide and support you through this process.